lazarljubenovic/grassy/README.md

 ![](http://i.imgur.com/ChX2HVE.png)

 Also take a look at [full documentation](https://lazarljubenovic.github.io/grassy/).
+(Includes both the public API and explanation of some internal functions to help you if you want to contribute but have no idea where to start from.)

 ## Why Grassy?